nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help: `help`

-`help` returns the list of all commands. `help [COMMAND]` returns the detailed description of that specified command.
+`help` returns the list of all commands in the `Application's Reply`.

+`help [COMMAND]` returns the detailed description of that specified command in the `Application's Reply`.

 [//]: # (![help message]&#40;images/helpMessage.png&#41;)